snarfed/bridgy/README.md

 http://brid.gy/

-_Bridgy is currently in flux._ The [current site](http://brid.gy/) only supports WordPress, but I'm updating the code to use [webmentions](http://www.webmention.org/) instead, so it will soon be a part of the [IndieWeb](http://indiewebcamp.com/) ecosystem.
+_Bridgy is currently under construction._ I've recently updated it to use [webmentions](http://www.webmention.org/) instead, so that it's a part of the [IndieWeb](http://indiewebcamp.com/) ecosystem.
+I'm still debugging and polishing it, though, so I don't recommend you use it just yet.
 Stay tuned!

 License: This project is placed in the public domain.